-With the Egpyt Alexander Tour, you will see the beauty of Egypt.
+With the Egpyt Alexander Tour, you will see the best of Egypt.
 Travel the entire country from Alexandria in the north to Aswan in the south.
 Cruise the Nile and visit ancient temples between Aswan and Luxor.
 Learn the history of queen Cleopatra and Alexander the Great when you visit Alexandria with us.
 Explore Egypt where Pharaoh Akhenaton and Queen Nefertiti worshiped the Sun.
 They built great temples and pyramids along the Nile banks and cruised its placid waters in graceful gilded boats.
 To European explorers, the Nile was the river-road to adventure.
 They sailed from Alexandria and Cairo on swift white-sailed feluccas, penetrating deep into the heart of Africa.
 Now it is your turn to see what made Egypt so great in ancient times

 At a glance